AkazieIT/grav-theme-akazie-wood/README.md

 * Choose your Map (Google map or Open street map)
 * Add your own CSS file
 * Fixed header
-* Limit numbers ob navigation links
+* Limit numbers of navigation links
-* Manage impressum visibility
+* Manage imprint and data policy visibility
+* Add a full screen custom footer
+* Add parallax scrolling

 These settings can be changed directly in the backend without time-consuming changes via FTP

 Optionally, in the theme folder `/custom/css`, the file `custom.css` can be used to define your own styles and to override the existing formatting.